 This module is for both adult and paediatric trained health care professionals.
 You need to be treating/attending to children as part of your practice.

 You will need to complete an induction prior to commencement of your first module.
-We have a comprehensive online induction package to welcome you to both the university and your programme of study.
-Alternatively, classroom-based induction days take place at our Lancaster and Carlisle campuses and are usually scheduled for the first week of each semester.
+We have a comprehensive online induction package to welcome you to both the University and your programme of study.

 - Cognitive and physiological differences across the age spectrum